-Some payers are denying Mechanical Traction (97012) on the same date of service as the Chiropractic Manipulative Treatment (CMT 98940-98942).
+Some payers are denying Mechanical Traction (CPT Code 97012) on the same date of service as the Chiropractic Manipulative Treatment (CMT 98940-98942).

 Here is the rationale of one payer: “…both mechanical traction and spinal manipulation on the same date of service as the procedures, for all intents and purposes, are redundant.
 Manipulation and mechanical traction are designed to mobilize joints, increasing segmental motion and restoring appropriate spinal biomechanics.
 Inasmuch as the procedures are essentially duplicative, either spinal manipulation or mechanical traction would be appropriate on an office visit encounter, but not both on the same date of service.”